ju-lewis/Notes/COMP30023 - Computer Systems/Lectures/L5 - IPC and Race Conditions.md

 TSL's operations are *atomic*
 Atomic operations are indivisible, all or nothing.

+This is important, because there *CANNOT* be a context switch between testing the lock's value and setting it.
+- This means we can't have multiple threads reading the lock as unset and entering the critical region.

 ### Mutex Using TSL and Busy Waiting
 **To enter critical region:**